-In February 2015, Irwin Lowy LLP filed a claim against the Company for \$66,469.25 for unpaid legal services (see note 8).
+In February 2015, Irwin Lowy LLP filed a claim against the Company for \$66,469.25 for unpaid legal services.
 The company is contesting this amount and filed a counter-claim along with a statement of defense which offsets this amount.
 No loss provision has been recorded as a result.